The Holocaust: Background

 Jews have lived in Europe for more than two thousand years.
 Throughout the Middle Ages in Europe, Jews were subjected to antisemitism based on Christian theology, which blamed them for killing Jesus.
-In the nineteenth century many European countries granted full citizenship rights to Jews in hopes that they would assimilate.
-By the early twentieth century, most Jews in central and western Europe were well integrated into society, while in eastern Europe, where emancipation had arrived later, many Jews continued to live in small towns, spoke Yiddish, and practiced Orthodox Judaism.
-Political antisemitism positing the existence of a Jewish question and usually an international Jewish conspiracy emerged in the eighteenth and nineteenth century due to the rise of nationalism in Europe and industrialization that increased economic conflicts between Jews and non-Jews.
+In the 19th century many European countries granted full citizenship rights to Jews in hopes that they would assimilate.
+By the early 20th century, most Jews in central and western Europe were well integrated into society, while in eastern Europe, where emancipation had arrived later, many Jews continued to live in small towns, spoke Yiddish, and practiced Orthodox Judaism.
+Political antisemitism positing the existence of a Jewish question and usually an international Jewish conspiracy emerged in the 18th and 19th centuries due to the rise of nationalism in Europe and industrialization that increased economic conflicts between Jews and non-Jews.
 Some scientists began to categorize humans into different races and argued that there was a life or death struggle between them.
 Many racists argued that Jews were a separate racial group alien to Europe.

 The turn of the twentieth century saw a major effort to establish a German colonial empire overseas, leading to the Herero and Nama genocide and subsequent racial apartheid regime in South West Africa.
 World War I (1914–1918) intensified nationalist and racist sentiments in Germany and other European countries.
 Jews in eastern Europe were targeted by widespread pogroms.
 Germany had two million war dead and lost a substantial territory; opposition to the postwar settlement united Germans across the political spectrum.
 The military promoted the untrue but compelling idea that, rather than being defeated on the battlefield, Germany had been stabbed in the back by socialists and Jews.